Penn Global Research & Engagement Grant Program Apply for a Research Grant

 MATCHING FUNDS

 The proposal review process will take into consideration likelihood of securing match funds as evidenced by letters of intent or other documented expressions of support.
-Matching funds do not have to be in-hand when proposals are submitted, but the expectation is that the matching funds will be in-hand at the time of award.
+Matching funds do not have to be in-hand when proposals are submitted, but the expectation is that the matching funds will be in-hand at the time of award.At the time of award, matching funds contributed by the Awardee must be confirmed with the Penn Global Business Office prior to any Provost Office funds being provided.
+It is expected that the awardee will meet their annual match commitment each year, or they may jeopardize future years’ Provost funding.

 Penn Global welcomes all proposals that meet its minimum criteria, but proposals that feature the following will receive preferential consideration:

-Led by facultyand/or senior administrators* from two or more Penn Schools and/or centers, and/or involve faculty members, students, researchers, or other collaborators from two or more distinct disciplinary fields, including the natural and applied sciences; the social sciences; the humanities; and clinical or professional training;
+- Led by faculty and/or senior administrators from two or more Penn Schools and/or centers*, and/or involve faculty members, students, researchers, or other collaborators from two or more distinct disciplinary fields, including the natural and applied sciences; the social sciences; the humanities; and clinical or professional training

-Involve tenure-track but currently untenured faculty;
+- Involve tenure-track but currently untenured Penn faculty members

 In addition, for the Holman Africa Research and Engagement Fund, preferential consideration will be given to proposals that specifically address or relate to sub-Saharan Africa and/or the Democratic Republic of the Congo.